-eXtensible Business Reporting Language: A Review and Directions for Future Research
+eXtensible Business Reporting Language (XBRL): A Review and Implications for Future Research

 This study seeks to advance research related to eXtensible Business Reporting Language (XBRL).
-XBRL is an open standard for reporting structured financial information which enables the efficient gathering of data and automated comparison of financial information over time and across firms.
-To encourage research using XBRL we describe the unparalleled richness of XBRL data and sources from which it can be obtained.
-We follow with a review of the literature, beginning with research examining the adoption of XBRL and the use of the data by capital market participants.
-Next, we discuss data quality concerns that may impact the use of XBRL data, followed by a discussion of how auditors can use XBRL data and their potential role in the assurance of the data.
-We then present burgeoning literature that uses meta and underlying XBRL data to examine different financial statement characteristics and disclosure properties.
+XBRL is an open standard for reporting structured financial information which enables the efficient gathering of data and automated comparison of financial information.
+To encourage research using XBRL we describe the richness of XBRL data and sources from which it can be obtained.
+We also present a review of relevant XBRL literature, beginning with studies examining the consequences of XBRL adoption and data quality concerns that arose during this timeframe.
+We next discuss the use of extended XBRL tags and implications of this decision for users of financial reports.
+The following related literature stream includes studies that leverage XBRL tags to identify unique numerical, or textual data that is otherwise unavailable or requires manual data collection.
+We conclude the review with a discussion of auditors’ potential use and assurance of XBRL data.
 Based on the review of the literature, we identify topics with the greatest potential for future research.
-Overall, we strongly believe that using and investigating XBRL presents ample research opportunities.

 Data Availability: Data are available from http://www.xbrlresearch.com.